mantolek/shopify-example/README.md

 - laravel.mix (for compiling bootstrap)

 #### How to use:
 Example: After downloading the repository.
-Delete folders that are not used by Shopify platform and import the theme to the Shopify platform in theme section.
+Delete folders/files that are not used by Shopify platform and import the theme to the Shopify platform in theme section.

 #### What to check: